-Pursuant to HWCOE policy, the following statement is required: Excused absences are consistent with university policies in the undergraduate catalog https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx and require appropriate documentation.
+Pursuant to HWCOE policy, the following statement is required: Excused absences are consistent with university policies in the graduate catalog https://gradcatalog.ufl.edu/graduate/regulations/ and require appropriate documentation.

 Collaboration

 The ground rules for collaboration should be decided by each group through compromise and consensus.
 However, regardless of the preferences of the group as a whole, each student retains the individual right to privacy and to maintain good mental and physical health.
 To this end, no student shall be compelled: